zchee/golang-wiki/MinorReleases.md

 Gerrit is configured to only allow release managers to submit to release branches, but the code review process is otherwise the usual.

+At this time, it's not possible to make a cherry-pick CL by sending a [[Pull Request|GerritBot]].
+Only Gerrit is supported.
+See [golang.org/issue/30037](https://golang.org/issue/30037).

 ## Security releases

 Security releases preempt the next minor release and need to ship only the security fix.